 Reporting type and frequency may be tailored based on the device’s risk, number, types of modifications, and maturity of the algorithm (i.e., quarterly reports are unlikely to be useful if the algorithm is at a mature stage with minimal changes in performance over the quarter).

-Involvement in pilot programs, such as Case for Quality and the Pre-Cert Program, may also impact the reporting type and frequency, given the insight into the manufacturer’s TPLC and organization.
+Involvement in pilot programs, such as Case for Quality and the Pre-Cert Program, may also impact the reporting type and frequency, giving insight into the manufacturer’s TPLC and organization.